Hans-Joachim Klein

-Hans-Joachim Klein ([ˈhans joˈʔaxɪm ˈklaɪn]; 21 December 1947 – 9 November 2022) was a German left-wing militant and a member of the Revolutionary Cells group.
+Hans-Joachim Klein ([ˈhans joˈʔaxɪm ˈklaɪn]; 21 December 1947 – 9 November 2022) was a German left-wing militant and a member of the terrorist group Revolutionary Cells.
 His nom de guerre was "Angie".
 In 1975, Klein participated in an attack on OPEC headquarters in Vienna organized by the international terrorist "Carlos the Jackal", in which he was seriously injured.
 He publicly renounced political violence two years later.
 After decades in hiding, he was arrested in 1998, prosecuted for his role in the OPEC attack, and sentenced to nine years of imprisonment.
 He was paroled in 2003.

 Biography

 Childhood

 Born on 21 December 1947, Klein came from a working-class background.
 His mother was imprisoned in Ravensbrück concentration camp for Rassenschande ("racial pollution") during World War II.
 She killed herself a few months after Klein was born and he spent some time in a foster home after her death.
 Klein was physically abused by his father, who took custody of him again after he remarried.
 For most of his life Klein believed incorrectly that his father had been an SS member and his mother had been Jewish.